paragonie/paseto/docs/RFC/paseto.md

 # IANA Considerations

+The IANA should reserve a new "PASETO Headers" registry for the purpose of this document and superseding RFCs.

 This document defines a suite of string prefixes for PASETO tokens, called "PASETO Headers", (see (#paseto-message-format)), which consists of two parts: